martin-magakian/cli-java-prototype/README.md

 > java -jar naturalcli-1-jar-with-dependencies.jar send file /home/doduck/myFile.txt to ftp://ftpsrv/dir notify theBoss with "Please, see myFile.txt on the ftp"

 Result:
-> the file '/home/doduck/myFile.txt' was sent sucessfully
+> the file '/home/doduck/myFile.txt' was sent sucessfully <br />
-> to 'ftp://ftpsrv/dir' and the user 'theBoss'
+> to 'ftp://ftpsrv/dir' and the user 'theBoss' <br />
-> get notify with the message 'Please, see myFile.txt on the ftp'
+> get notify with the message 'Please, see myFile.txt on the ftp' <br />

 Contact